-(to select the text you need to activate the Select tool by clicking it in the toolbar or from the menu by clicking Tools > Select & Zoom > Select Tool.)
+In the document pane, then select the text you want to tag by highlighting it. (to select the text you need to activate the remaining select tool by clicking it in the toolbar or from the menu by clicking Tools > Select & Zoom > Select Tool.)